 - Running on uneven pavement

-This muscle must be stretched and massaged simultaneously by your therapist in order to reduce lower back pain.
-Typically, clients can get relief by combining treatment of the QL muscle with 20 minutes of massage on the gluteus medias.
+The muscle must be stretched and massaged simultaneously by your therapist in order to reduce lower back pain.

 The gluteus medius is a posterior hip (or buttocks) muscle.
 This muscle is a hip abductor,3,4 allowing you to lift your thigh and leg sideways, such as while getting out of a car.
 It is also responsible for keeping your hips leveled while standing on one leg (which is an integral part of your gait cycle as you’re walking).
 The biomechanics of the hip and spine are interconnected; a problem in your hip muscles can cause pain in your lower back.2

 - Repetitive trauma to the muscle form running on soft surfaces